Meander: Governing physics

 Secondary flow: A force balance exists between pressure forces pointing to the inside bend of the river and centrifugal forces pointing to the outside bend of the river.
 In the context of meandering rivers, a boundary layer exists within the thin layer of fluid that interacts with the river bed.
 Inside that layer and following standard boundary-layer theory, the velocity of the fluid is effectively zero.
 Centrifugal force, which depends on velocity, is also therefore effectively zero.
 Pressure force, however, remains unaffected by the boundary layer.
 Therefore, within the boundary layer, pressure force dominates and fluid moves along the bottom of the river from the outside bend to the inside bend.
 This initiates helicoidal flow: Along the river bed, fluid roughly follows the curve of the channel but is also forced toward the inside bend; away from the river bed, fluid also roughly follows the curve of the channel but is forced, to some extent, from the inside to the outside bend.

 The higher velocities at the outside bend lead to higher shear stresses and therefore result in erosion.
-Similarly, lower velocities at the inside bend cause lower sheer stresses and deposition occurs.
+Similarly, lower velocities at the inside bend cause lower shear stresses and deposition occurs.
 Thus meander bends erode at the outside bend, causing the river to becoming increasingly sinuous (until cutoff events occur).
 Deposition at the inside bend occurs such that for most natural meandering rivers, the river width remains nearly constant, even as the river evolves.